awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs-add-standard.md

 # Adding standard outputs to a flow<a name="outputs-add-standard"></a>

-You can add up to 50 outputs for each flow in AWS Elemental MediaConnect\.
+For transport stream flows, you can add up to 50 outputs\.
+However, for optimal performance, follow the guidance offered in [Best practices](best-practices.md)\.
 A standard output goes to any destination that is not part of a virtual private cloud \(VPC\) that you created using Amazon Virtual Private Cloud\.

+**Note**
+CDI flows don't support standard outputs\.

 **To add a standard output to a flow \(console\)**